The Peasant's Wise Daughter: Antiquity and distribution

-Joseph Jacobs point in his Europa's Fairy Book that the tale has many parallels across Europe and Asia.
+Joseph Jacobs points out in Europa's Fairy Book that the tale has many parallels across both Europe and Asia.

 Ulrich Marzolph and Richard van Leewen comment that the motif of the clever maiden who answers the prince's riddles is ancient enough to be present in the Mahabharata and in narratives of the Jatakas.

 The story of a poor maiden's cleverness can be found in Norse mythology and Viking legend of Aslaug and Ragnar Lodbrok, specially the riddle of coming "not dressed, yet not undressed".

 Folklorist Stith Thompson argued for a Central European source for the ATU 875 type.

 Continental variants

-Scholars Johannes Bolte and Jiri Polívka listed several variants from across the globe in their seminal work on the Brothers Grimm fairy tale collection.
+Scholars Johannes Bolte and Jiří Polívka listed several variants from across the globe in their seminal work on the Brothers Grimm fairy tale collection.

 Italy

 Variants have been registered in Italian scholarship, as noted by Jack Zipes; for instance, by Laura Gonzenbach.
 A version from Abruzzi (The Clever Girl) begins with an old lady blessing the newborn peasant girl with "beauty and wit", but otherwise remains a realistic tale.

 A scholarly inquiry by Italian Istituto centrale per i beni sonori ed audiovisivi ("Central Institute of Sound and Audiovisual Heritage"), produced in the late 1960s and early 1970s, found thirty variants of the tale across Italian sources.